-The purpose of this new Center is to fund university-based researcher-initiated innovative nutrition education projects.
-The CNRC WIC Center investigators and the grantees will provide FNS with recommendations for innovative cost-neutral approaches to improving WIC's nutrition education impact.
+The purpose of the CNRC WIC Center is to fund university-based researcher-initiated innovative nutrition education projects.
+The CNRC WIC Center investigators and the grantees will provide FNS with recommendations for innovative cost-neutral approaches to improving WIC's nutrition education impact on target behaviors: diet (maternal, infant, and/or child) and breastfeeding initiation and duration and exclusivity.
+These applications should focus on projects that fit within the current WIC framework and that can be continued by WIC at minimal or no additional costs.